 To sign Return to Freedom’s anti-roundup petition, please click here.

-Seventeen wild horses were captured on Wednesday as the Bureau of Land Management concluded a helicopter roundup in Eastern Nevada.
+Thirty-one wild horses were captured on Tuesday as the Bureau of Land Management began a four-day “emergency” helicopter roundup in Eastern Nevada.

-The agency deemed the “emergency” roundup “necessary to provide for public and animal safety,” along U.S. Highway 93 and State Route 22.
+The roundup is “necessary to provide for public and animal safety,” along U.S. Highway 93 and State Route 22, the agency says.